obin-odayo/Mini-Champs/docs/game/bosses.md

 They spawn only at certain stages of the game, and the round will not end unless they die.

 Bosses drop alot of [[gold]] and [[materials]] on death.
 They also give experience if Mini Champs are near them when they died.

+Bosses can kill Allies and Mini Champs.
+Killed allies do not respawn.
+On the otherhand, if Mini Champs get killed by Bosses, they respawn after a short while.
+The respawn timer for Mini Champs depend on how many times they have died already.